roeegro/SwimFix/training/README.md

 All of the above will be clone into the `training` directory - this guide focuses on the first three.

 ### Packages
-This script will install on your machine all the required packages
+This script will install on your machine all the required  packages for both Ubuntu and Python 2.7 :
 ```
 # Ubuntu
 sh requirements.sh